Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 ### Connection modes

 You can pick one of three connection modes.
-See [Modes](../Modes-and-Licensing.md) for how each mode is licensed (self-hosted modes never use credits).
+See [Modes](../Modes-and-Licensing.md) for how each mode is licensed.

 - **Bundled local backend (default):** the app runs its own copy of Stirling PDF on your Mac, no setup or login, fully offline.
 - **Stirling Cloud:** sign in for advanced server-side tools.